CrazyCode31/CrazyCode31/README.md

 ---

 ## ⚙️ Currently Working On
-- 🧠 Windows kernel driver for malware detection
+- 🧠 A non-AI source code keeper
 - 🎮 Game prototypes in Unity & Godot
 - 💻 Studying for CompTIA + Cisco certifications